Jim Reid (basketball)

 Jim Reid (born August 3, 1945) is an American former basketball player who was a forward in the National Basketball Association.
 Reid was drafted in the fifth round of the 1967 NBA draft by the Philadelphia 76ers and played that season with the team.
-He was later selected by the Milwaukee Bucks in the 1968 NBA Expansion Draft.
+He was later selected by the Milwaukee Bucks in the 1968 NBA expansion draft.

+Reid played in the Eastern Professional Basketball League (EPBL) / Eastern Basketball Association (EBA) for the Wilkes-Barre Barons, Sunbury Mercuries, Cherry Hill Demons / Hazleton Hurricanes / Bits, Hamburg / Hazleton Bullets and East Orange Colonials from 1968 to 1974.